 I spent 3 days on Siquijor Island and have put together this guide of the Top 3 Siquijor Falls including where to find them and what to expect at each one.

 Siquijor Island is one of my favorite destinations in the Philippines offering loads of adventurous things to do such as beaches, caves, cliff jumps, and of course, waterfalls!

-I have also added some other useful information at the bottom of this Siquijor Falls post, including how to get around Siquijor, where to stay in Siquijor and a list of other Siquijor tourist spots worth visiting!
+I have also added some other useful information at the bottom of this post including how to get around Siquijor, where to stay, and a list of other Siquijor tourist spots worth visiting!

 THE TOP 3 SIQUIJOR FALLS